-On April 28, 2015 a few enlightened Arlington County residents will mourn the passing of their beloved one and only Arts Center affectionately named Artisphere.
-If you live in Arlington and feel compelled, show up at Artisphere for the final date April 28th and prove that there really is life on Mars…
+On April 28, 2015 a few enlightened Arlington County residents mourned the passing of their beloved one and only Arts Center affectionately named Artisphere.

 A simple Wikipedia search revealed several interesting tidbits about the short 5 year history of the Arts Center…